 My fellow millennials and I have had a front-row seat to watch how technology has changed during our lifetime.
-We were the first internet users that started out with funky sounding dial-up internet and watched it evolve into modern-day high-speed internet.
+We were the first internet users who started with funky-sounding dial-up internet and watched it evolve into modern-day high-speed internet.

-We saw our siblings hogging the landline at home that evolved into sophisticated smartphones.
+We saw our siblings hogging the landline at home, which evolved into sophisticated smartphones.
 But these are just the basics when compared to groundbreaking developments like Blockchain.

 15 Areas Blockchain Can Completely Transform

-Blockchain started out as the foundation that made cryptocurrencies like Bitcoin possible.
+Blockchain started as the foundation that made cryptocurrencies like Bitcoin possible.
 However, it soon grew far beyond its original role.
-Blockchain is essentially a digital ledger that can record and verify an extremely large volume of transactions.
-Sounds simple enough, doesn’t it?
+Blockchain is a digital ledger that can record and verify huge transactions.
+Sounds simple enough?
 Here are 15 industries that the Blockchain trend is taking over:

-Let’s take a closer look at what makes blockchain such a point of interest in these industries.
+Let’s look at what makes blockchain such a point of interest in these industries.

 1. Banking